MobileSheets

 · Setlists: Displays an alphabetically sorted list of all of the setlists in your library.
 The setlists will not respond to any of the dropdown filters, but can be searched by name using the text box.
 When a setlist is selected, you can either load all of the songs from that setlist, or any individual song from the setlist.
 This means you can use setlists just to categorize your music if you want!

 At the top of the library there are dropdowns that can be used to filter what is being displayed.
 As mentioned before, setlists cannot be filtered using these.
-Each of the dropdowns will be discussed below.
+Each of the dropdowns will be discussed below:

 This dropdown allows you to filter on the source type.
-All songs with
+All songs with a matching source type will be displayed.

 This dropdown allows you to filter based on difficulty level.
-All songs
+All songs with a matching difficulty will be displayed.

 Clicking this button will activate the search-by-voice feature of MobileSheets.
-Just say the name of a song, artist, album/book, genre, or setlist, and a list of possible matches
+Just say the name of a song, artist, album/book, genre, or setlist, and a list of possible matches will be displayed.

 Clicking this button will display the online help which you are viewing right now.

-Clicking this button will bring up the Setlist editor, allowing you to create new setlists, or
+Clicking this button will bring up the Setlist editor, allowing you to create new setlists, or edit existing ones.

-Clicking this button will bring up the Song editor, allowing you to create a new song.
+Clicking this button will bring up the Collection editor, allowing you to place songs into collections.

-Clicking this button will start a connection attempt to the MobileSheets Companion
+Clicking this button will start a connection attempt to the MobileSheets Companion running on your PC.

 Adding and Editing Songs